Understanding Pull Factors: Why People Migrate and What Attracts Them

 1. Climate and Weather:

 Climate plays a significant role in migration decisions.
-People often migrate to places with pleasant weather conditions, such as mild temperatures, low humidity, and abundant sunshine.
-This is especially true for retirees or individuals seeking a more relaxed lifestyle.
+On top of that, this is especially true for retirees or individuals seeking a more relaxed lifestyle.
+Plus, people often migrate to places with pleasant weather conditions, such as mild temperatures, low humidity, and abundant sunshine.
 The availability of outdoor recreational activities influenced by climate is a significant factor.

 2. Natural Beauty and Scenery: